MAYK receives four-year funding from Arts Council England through its National Portfolio programme.

 The British Paraorchestra is the world's first large-scale professional ensemble of disabled musicians, a boundary-breaking outfit that is unlike any orchestra you've seen or heard.
 Their mission is to perform phenomenal music that captivates an audience, pushing the artform and proving beyond a doubt that disability is no barrier to talent.

 Velocity will be a music performance piece devised by Paraorchestra musicians with Goldfrapp's Will Gregory.
 The brief is for a long-form composition with an added dimension.
 For the first time, Will's music will be crafted to be danced to as well as played.
 Partnering with a six-person integrated dance company, this is the perfect evolution for Paraorchestra's unorthodox approach.
-Compositional work will be created through a devising process, with phrases and rhythms devised by the whole ensemble.
 Will's trademark electronic soundscapes, plangent melodies and obsessive rhythms will provide the perfect vehicle, both for the Paraorchestra's strange and hypnotically-eclectic line-up, and for a brace of dancers.

 'We must no longer be objects of desire, but subjects of our own desires’ – Susan Sontag.